fparrel/SDCardStoryTeller/README.md

 Based on the wonderful work of https://github.com/marian-m12l/studio This work allow me to get all the code for reading sound, images and data.
-My contribution is the integration of this code into Android development environment and the GUI development.
+My contribution is the integration of this code into Android development environment, the GUI development, the automatic signed .apk build, and the release to f-droid store.

 USAGE
 -----

-Import the repository on Android Studio, build the .apk, transfer and install it in your device (you'll need computer science knowledge for those steps).
+Download the last .apk file on https://github.com/fparrel/SDCardStoryTeller/releases , and install it on your device

-Open your broken and out of guarantee device with a Torx 6 screwdriver, remove the SDCard, and put it into your device.
+Open your broken and out of guarantee device with a Torx 6 screwdriver, remove the SDCard, and put it into your Android device.

-Pre-build .apk is available on [/releases] and publication on f-droid store is on going.
+Publication on f-droid store is on going.